Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Geometric desingularisation

 The geometry for general $k_0$ will be similar, in that $p^{k_0}_a$ and $p^{k_0}_r$ will not be isolated, with steady states lying in the plane $\{ r_1 = 0 = \varepsilon_1 \}$ that are neutral in the $v_{k, 1}$-directions and of varying stability in $u_{1, 1}$ and $u_{k, 1}$, for $2 \le k \le k_0$.
 States that are close to the point $p^{k_0}_a$ will be stable in the latter directions, while those close to $p^{k_0}_r$ will be unstable in the same directions; in between, there will be steady states of saddle type.
 These statements are a direct consequence of the implicit function theorem, applied to the vector field in~\eqref{eq:K1-r-epsilon-zero}.
 It is unclear whether a curve of steady states that connects $p^{k_0}_a$ and $p^{k_0}_r$ will exist for general $k_0$, as is the case for $k_0=2$.

-Furthermore, lines of equilibria are found emanating from each steady state in $\{ r_1 = 0 = \varepsilon_1 = 0 \}$, as can again be seen from the implicit function theorem.
-These lines locally inherit the stability of the corresponding steady state they are based on. \begin{remark} Typically, steady states in the equivalent of the subspace $\{ r_1 = 0 = \varepsilon_1\}$ after blow-up, and the lines of states that emanate from them, can be viewed as intersections of critical and slow manifolds, respectively, with the blow-up space \cite{KruSzm3}.
-However, that is not the case here, as the rescaling of the spatial domain through $\varepsilon$ with the introduction of $A$ in \eqref{eq:a_and_A} alters the fast-slow structure of the original Equation~\eqref{eq:galerkin_system_temp}. \end{remark}
+Furthermore, lines of equilibria are found emanating from each steady state in $\{ r_1 = 0 = \varepsilon_1 \}$, as can again be seen from the implicit function theorem.
+These lines locally inherit the stability of the corresponding steady states they are based on.

+\begin{remark} Typically, steady states in the subspace equivalent to $\{ r_1 = 0 = \varepsilon_1\}$ after blow-up can be viewed as intersections of critical manifolds with the blow-up locus $\{\bar r=0\}$~\cite{KruSzm3}.
+However, that is not the case here, as the rescaling of the spatial domain by $\varepsilon$ in \eqref{eq:a_and_A} alters the fast-slow structure of the original Equation~\eqref{eq:galerkin_system_temp}.
+If the parameter $a$ is blown up as in~\cite{EngelKuehn1} instead, the correspondence with the flow pre-blow-up would be retained; however, the resulting dynamic boundary value problem poses different technical challenges, as detailed there. \end{remark}